openflexo-team/pamela/pamela-core/src/site/markdown/index.md

 # Getting started

 Want to start with Pamela ?
-Read our ["Getting started" guide](./getting_started.html)
+Read our ["Getting started" guide](../getting_started.html)

-# Contents of this package

-PAMELA project contains two separate components (defined here as modules):

-- [Pamela-core component](../pamela-core/index.html), which contains the Pamela core library
-- [Pamela-SecurityPatterns component](../pamela-security-patterns/index.html), which is a library of security-oriented patterns